Evaluation

 How FutureAGI Handles Perplexity

 FutureAGI’s approach is to keep perplexity in its correct lane: it is a model-fit scalar, not a user-success metric.
-There is no dedicated Perplexity class in fi.evals; teams usually compute the scalar in their model harness, attach it to a dataset or trace as a custom evaluation result, and compare it with task evaluators such as Groundedness, AnswerRelevancy, and HallucinationScore.
+There is no dedicated Perplexity class in fi.evals; teams usually compute the scalar in their model harness, attach it to a dataset or trace from /platform/evaluate as a custom evaluation result, and compare it with task evaluators such as Groundedness, AnswerRelevancy, and HallucinationScore.

 The next action depends on the disagreement pattern.
 If perplexity rises and Groundedness falls, the retrieval corpus or chunk format probably changed.
 If perplexity falls while AnswerRelevancy falls, the model may be optimizing for common phrasing instead of the user’s intent.
 If perplexity changes only on one tenant, the team opens a cohort-specific regression eval rather than rolling back the model globally.